zeitgeistpm/zeitgeist/zeitgeist.md

 market shares and will one day become the backbone of the decentralized finance ecosystem by allowing for traders to create complex financial contracts on virtually _anything_.

+## What are Prediction Markets?

+A prediction market is a type of market mechanism that is designed to solve the information aggregation problem.
+In brief, the information aggregation problem can be described as arising out of the need of an individual (known as the _aggregator_) wishing to obtain a prediction on a particular variable.
+A number of inividuals known as the _informants_ each hold different views and information regarding the variable.
+A prediction market is a mechanism to incentivize informants to report truthfully about their information and therefore create a robust aggregation.

+For example, let's say an individual would like to know what the predicted price of Kusama ($KSM) will be at the end of year 2021.
+This individual can create a market that asks "Will the price of KSM be more than $100 according to CoinGecko on December 31, 2020?".
+This market has two sides.
+One side is the "Yes" share which will be worth $1 only if the outcome finalizes to yes, and the other side is the "No" share which will be worth $1 only if the outcome finalizes to no.
+Traders can then speculate on the market outcome, using each of their indivudal knowledge and information to inform their trades.
+For example, if Alice believes that KSM will be worth more than $100 with a probability of 80% they are incentivized to buy "Yes" shares up to the market price of $0.80.

+-The source of the above information is David M. Pennock and Rahul Sami's Computational Aspect of Prediction Markets in the Roughgarden-edited "Algorithmic Game Theory".-

+Markets are noted in the efficient market hypothesis to be excellent aggregators of information.
+It is specifically this property of markets that make prediction markets the most accurate of all available tools to forecast future outcomes.
+Therefore, it is proposed by Hanson that prediction markets can be used to make business decisions (i.e. Futarchy).

 ## Zeitgeist Governance / The Zeitgeist DAO

 Zeitgeist is a blockchain network but also a DAO that oversees the health and